allfed/Population-Loss-NW/README.md

 ## Limitations
 * Nuclear fallout is not considered.
 * The current non-overlapping target allocation algorithm will not handle correctly a case where the nuclear arsenal hitting a country is made of different types of warheads.
+* The code requires quite a bit of RAM if the target country is large.
+If this is an issue, you can use the `degrade` option to degrade the resolution of the LandScan data.

 ## Codebase orientation
 Simply use `scripts/master.ipynb` to calculate the number of fatalities in a nuclear war given an attack with a given number of warheads against a given country.
 All the code is in `src/main.py`. `results` contain the number of fatalities for different scenarios.